 When you are in Enderlin, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Enderlin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Enderlin is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Enderlin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Being a small city, Enderlin does not have a public transit system used by locals to get to and from work.
+Enderlin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Enderlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Enderlin residents report their race to be White.
 Important ancestries of people in Enderlin include German, Norwegian, Irish, Yugoslavian, and Other West Indian.